Divinely creamy, tangy homemade ricotta cheese made using just three simple ingredients and 30 minutes!

-Okay, i’m guessing that if you’ve found your way over to this blog post then you may very well have an idea of how you’d like to use this homemade ricotta cheese.
-Just incase you are looking for some inspiration then this is a list of some of my favourite options:
+Okay, I’m guessing that if you’ve found your way over to this blog post, then you may very well have an idea of how you’d like to use this homemade ricotta cheese.
+Just in case you are looking for some inspiration then this is a list of some of my favorite options:

 - Ricotta works perfectly within Ravioli and other filled pasta dishes, as well as dishes like lasagne.

 - It can also be used to make delicious Gnudi, the lighter potato-free version of Gnocchi.

 - Use it as a topping for pizzas alongside your other favorite toppings.

 - Due to it’s relatively neutral, yet creamy flavor, you can use it as part of some delicious breakfast toasts served with honey/syrup and fruit. ( think peaches, plums, or citrus fruits)

 - Alternatively, use it for savory toast, as I have below, with herbs and olive oil.